binkley/homebrewery-files/scribes-supplies.md

 _**Research Paper.**_
 _Favored by apprentices and investigators, this page distills insights into practice._
 When you write on this page, you must note an ability (such as Strength, Intelligence or any of the six).
 When a creature reads the page before making a related ability or skill check, it can roll a d4 and add it to the result.
-The benefit is lost once used, and the page becomes mundane, retaining the writing.
+This is a common supply item.

+_**Research Paper.**_
+_Favored by apprentices and investigators, this page distills insights into practice._
+When you write on this page, you must specify one ability (such as Strength or others).
+When a creature reads the page before making a related ability check or skill check, it can roll a d4 and add it to the result.
 This is a common supply item.

 _**Sealed Paper.**_
 _Favored for contracts and decrees, this parchment resists tampering._